miraytopal/BankingSystem/README.md

 # BANKING SYSTEM -PYTHON OOP :snake:
 This is a banking system for handling some customer transactions.
-The system can be used by bank employees and bank customers.
+The system can be used by bank employees and bank customers. <br />
+&nbsp;

-:unicorn: *Here're some of the project's best features :*
+:unicorn: **Here're some of the project's best features :**
 --

 - This code ensures customer data privacy, which is one of the most important things in banking.

 - It has a user interface and a user authentication system.